altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 *Felix fiddled with his phone, then reached up to push it in the thief's face* "K::No, none of that."
 *Kent snatched the phone out of Felix's grip*
+"F::What the fuck!
-"F::What the fuck - how else are you going to get that syringe" "HM::That was your syringe - I thought it was just another street syringe" *Kent put the phone in his pocket*
+How else are you going to get that syringe?"
+"HM::That was your syringe.
+I thought it was just another street syringe."
+*Kent put the phone in his pocket*
 "K::We want it back!"
 "F::Did you take it?"
 "HM::Did I take it?!
 A street syringe?
-I didn't stick no street syringe, that would be crazy" "K::Do you have it with you?"
+I didn't stick no street syringe, that would be crazy!"
+"K::Do you have it with you?"
-"HM::I took that shit to my chemist friend, he going to reverse engineer that shit and make us a billion dollars, baby" "F::A billion dollars?"
+"HM::I took that shit to my chemist friend, he going to reverse engineer that shit and make us a billion dollars, baby!"
+"F::A billion dollars?"
-"HM::You see that color it is? it's ain't a natural color" "K::Where's your chemist friend?"
+"HM::You see that color it is?
+It's ain't a natural color."
+"K::Where's your chemist friend?"
-"HM::He's right back there - in the refrigerator boxes" *Kent leaned to his right to get a better view around the man* ~Behind was a line of homeless, exchanging things at a window in the cardboard~ ~The cardboard structure was several dozen refrigerator-sized (or larger) boxes attached in a row~
+"HM::He's right back there: in the refrigerator boxes."
+*Kent leaned to his right to get a better view around the man* ~Behind was a line of homeless, exchanging things at a window in the cardboard~ ~The cardboard structure was several dozen refrigerator-sized (or larger) boxes attached in a row~